- Creator Breakdown: Yoshiki's had at least six of them, some mental, some physical, some both. These have influenced his music and performance.

 - Shrug of God: There's a lot of this from Yoshiki over the X Japan reunion, as well as the progress of Violet UK.

 - Trolling Creator: Some fans see him as one, and have bestowed upon him the nickname "Trollshiki."
 As for trolls in general, he seems to attract a lot of them: he once had to leave the internet temporarily due to said trolls piling on with vicious abuse when he canceled shows in 2008 and 2009.
 Even now, a small but bothersome amount of his Facebook comments are made by trolls, nearly any piece about him in the mainstream media will have troll comments, and people even troll his charity auctions as mentioned below.

-- Why Fandom Can't Have Nice Things: Cancelwank 2008 and 2009 and trolls led him to abandon fan interaction for a small period in 2008-09 until he appeared on Twitter and Facebook in early 2010 and picked right back up where he left off - to eventually get an even bigger audience.
+- Why Fandom Can't Have Nice Things: Trolls led him to abandon fan interaction for a small period in 2008-09 until he appeared on Twitter and Facebook in early 2010 and picked right back up where he left off - to eventually get an even bigger audience.